finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             var apiInstance = new ReconciliationsApi(config);
             var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
 Expression to filter the result set.
 For example, to filter on the left portfolio Code, use \"left.portfolioId.code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var portfoliosReconciliationRequest = new PortfoliosReconciliationRequest(); // PortfoliosReconciliationRequest | The specifications of the inputs to the reconciliation (optional)